Learning From Software Failures: A Case Study at a National Space Research Center: Methodology

 Our study is set at the Department of Flight Software at a major national space research center.
 This department researches and develops flight software, ranging from embedded software to payload software for aircraft and spacecraft.
 The department is also the contact point for software quality assurance for safety-critical space systems.
 The department currently supports around 15 space missions with its software expertise.

 As a national space research center responsible for supporting mission-critical projects, it exemplifies characteristics of an HRO~\cite{christiansonBecomingHighReliability2011}.
-This department operates in a high-risk context and shows sensitivity to operational failures.
-Its structure and mission mandate a commitment to resilience and deferring to technical expertise.

 The department’s role in software development for space missions, along with its responsibility for software quality assurance, aligns with the expectations of an HRO that must prioritize reliability, continuous learning, and failure management.
 Given these properties, we hypothesized that the organization would exhibit practices for learning from software failures, making it an appropriate site to conduct our study.

+The engineers in the department occupy a hybrid role: they are responsible for developing and maintaining mission-critical software, while also engaging in research activities such as experimenting with new programming languages and fault-tolerance techniques.
+In a broad sense, they can be defined as Research Software Engineers (RSEs)~\cite{gothFoundationalCompetenciesResponsibilities2025, simsResearchSoftwareEngineering2021, segalWhenSoftwareEngineers2005}, who research and develop production-grade software, but are distinct from RSEs who primarily develop scientific analysis software.

-\subsection{Protocol design and development}
+\subsection{Protocol Design and Development}

-To develop the initial interview protocol, we studied the background and related literature (\cref{sec:Background}), which provided a solid foundation of existing knowledge on learning from failures and highlighted gaps that informed our research questions and subsequently our interview questions.
-We identified knowledge gaps and created the initial protocol, structured along typical postmortem and failure management process recommendations.
+To develop the initial interview protocol, we studied the related literature (\cref{sec:Background}), which provided a foundation of existing knowledge on learning from failures and highlighted gaps that informed our research questions and subsequently our interview questions.
+We identified knowledge gaps and created the initial protocol, structured along typical postmortem and failure management processes.

 We refined the protocol through practice interviews (2 subjects) and pilot interviews (5 subjects).
 For practice, the lead author interviewed two graduate students with prior SE work experience to iteratively improve the interview questions.
 These practice interviews led to modifications across our interview protocol to improve depth and focus.
 In the pilot, we conducted 5 interviews with practitioners from various HRO industries.
-The subjects for the pilot study were recruited using convenience sampling, drawing from two groups: part-time professional master's students at our university (pilot interviews 1–3) and practitioners from the lead author's internship at another organization (pilot interviews 4–5).

 During these pilot studies we gathered insight about how these practitioners and their organizations learn from failures.
 We include data from the pilot study where feasible to evaluate transferability of our findings from the case study at the center to other organizations.
 The pilot study interviews led to modifications to improve focus on failure recurrence, communication, and automation.
 In the Reflective Example section, new follow-up questions were added to explore whether issues reoccurred after initial fixes and what actions were taken to prevent recurrence.
 The Postmortem Analysis section was expanded to examine when issues are shared across teams and stakeholders.
 Additionally, a new Automation section was introduced to investigate desired tools for documenting and learning from failures.
 These changes aimed to capture deeper insights into long-term learning and prevention strategies.